-- Passwords that are reset via email or text message and kept by the end user
+- Passwords reset via email or text message and kept by the end user

 - Passwords reset by the help desk that are reused every time a password reset is requested

-- Automated password resets that are blindly given due to account lockouts
+- Automated password resets blindly given due to account lockouts

 - Passwords that are verbally communicated and can be heard aloud